Roger Moore as James Bond, cheeky British secret agent

-Ah, Roger Moore’s divisive first outing as Bond.
-After getting heat for basing Lazenby entirely on Connery’s characterization, the producers (and Moore himself) decided to go a new direction with the Bond character in Live and Let Die.
+Ah, Roger Moore’s divisive first outing as James Bond.
+After getting heat for basing Lazenby almost entirely on Connery’s characterization, the producers (and Moore himself) decided to go a new direction with the Bond character in Live and Let Die.
 Moore’s “Bond for the ’70s” replaced cigarettes, martinis, and the sleek Walther PPK with cigars, Bourbon, and a Dirty Harry-style .44 Magnum.
 (OK, so he still carried the PPK at the beginning, but you know what I mean.)

 Moore’s wardrobe was also different.
 Where Connery primarily had two looks – a dark suit or a casual collared shirt and trousers – Moore began diversifying Bond’s attire.
 If a situation called for a safari suit, dammit, Moore was gonna wear one!